-- ?
-Number of journalists briefed/trained - ?
-Number of journalist networks established and frequency of their meetings - ?
+- briefed/trained - •?
+Number of journalist networks established and frequency of their meetings - •?
 Number of journalists awarded for coverage - ?
-Number of press reports/media programs on MNCH address them.
+Number of press reports/media programs on MNCH democratic system and the devolved system of local government, national and provincial Parliaments and District Councils make policy decisions, including health policies.
+Emphasizing the importance of MNCH to these decision makers is crucial; it will result in allocation of funds for MNCH and ensure continuity.
+PAIMAN will policymakers to MNCH issues address them.